Configure Settings Management with a JSON file

 Settings Management is available to Docker Business customers only.

-This page contains information on how to configure Settings Management to specify and lock configuration parameters to create a standardized Docker Desktop environment across the organization.
+file.
+You can specify and lock configuration parameters to create a standardized Docker Desktop environment across your company or organization.

 Settings Management is designed specifically for organizations who don’t give developers root access to their machines.